-The March meeting of the Transportation Technical Committee was held on Thursday, March 14, 2024, at 1:30 p.m. at the Roanoke Valley-Alleghany Regional Commission, 313 Luck Avenue, SW, Roanoke, VA.
+The March meeting of the Roanoke Valley Transportation Planning Organization Policy Board was held on Thursday, March 28th, 2024 at 1:00 p.m. at the Roanoke Valley-Alleghany Regional Commission office, 313 Luck Avenue, SW, Roanoke, VA.
+The meeting was live streamed on the Commission's Facebook page.